Approximating the Expected Values for Combinatorial Optimization Problems over Stochastic Points: Minimum Perfect Matchings

-What remains is to establish the following key lemma.
-The proof is similar to, but more involved than that of Lemma~\ref{lm:mstcharge}. \begin{lemma} For any $\epsilon>0$, if $H$ satisfies the properties in Lemma~\ref{lm:matchinghome}, we have that
+The remaining is to establish the following key lemma.
+The proof is similar to, but more involved than that of Lemma~\ref{lm:mstcharge}. \begin{lemma} For any $\epsilon>0$, if $\H$ satisfies the properties Q1, Q2 in Algorithm~\ref{alg:coreMM}, we have that

 \end{lemma}

 \begin{proof} We claim that for any $i > 1$,